espocrm/documentation/administration/backup-and-restore.md

 ### Step 2.
 Backup database

 To backup all your data, you have to know the database name and access credentials.
-You can find the database name in a configuration file `/ESPOCRM_DIRECTORY/data/config.php` under section `database`.
+You can find the database name in the configuration file `/ESPOCRM_DIRECTORY/data/config.php` under section `database`.
 You can use this command to backup your database:

 ```bash
 mysqldump --user=YOUR_USER --password=YOUR_PASSWORD YOUR_DATABASE_NAME > "db.sql"